muppet9010/factorio-muppet-streamer/README.md

 Malfunctioning Weapon (Leaky Flamethrower)
 ============

 Forces the targeted player to wield a weapon that shoots in random directions.
 Shoots a full ammo item, then briefly pauses before firing the next full ammo item.
-This is a Time Duration Event.
+This is a Time Duration Event and so may cut short other Time Duration events, see General Notes for details.

 #### Command syntax